 “The Kevin Bacon of R&B/Soul”

-Much can be said about Rogiérs (pronounced Ro-ghe-ay): the longtime singer-songwriter-producer first introduced to audiences on Platinum Pied Pipers’ hit single “50 Ways to leave your lover” (Triple P, Ubiquity Records-2005).
+Much can be said about Rogiérs (pronounced Ro-ghe-ay); the longtime singer-songwriter-producer first introduced to audiences on Platinum Pied Pipers’ hit single “50 Ways to leave your lover” (Triple P, Ubiquity Records-2005).
 Some recall his critically acclaimed debut Life & Music: All of It.
-(FMG, 2008) rendering its creative promise of “sweet desire” (Okayplayer) with the singles “Feel It Now”, “Hollywood Story,” and tracks by award winning co-producers Dré Bowman, Robert Glasper and the enigmatic Bilal.
+(FMG, 2008) rendering its creative promise of “sweet desire” (Okayplayer) with the singles “Feel It Now”, “Hollywood Story,” and tracks by award winning co-producers Dre Bowman, Robert Glasper and the enigmatic Bilal.
 But since then Rogiérs has kept a consistent release schedule of new music, collaborations and headliner international dates like the Sala Apolo, VoWeek Jazz Festival, SoFar (Barcelona) and albums with jazz-fusion group Jesse Fisher & Soul Cycle, performances and tours/television with Grammy nominated Soul artist N’Dambi (Stax Records).
-Many have supported his extensive work with Opolopo and Andy Compton (UK, South Africa)-collabs which international house heads elevated to multiple Top 10 DJ charts on Traxsource and worldwide radio.
-But for the “day ones” Rogiérs’ time with global superstar Alicia Keys as her original keyboardist, organist and background singer during the “Songs in A Minor” era is still the most indelible memory.
-Whatever comes to mind, Rogiérs’ musical portrait has nevertheless established him as a premier voice within the music industry for over 20 years and within the upper echelon of independent artists in R&B, Electro-Afrobeat House Music, Jazz and Soul music genres.
+Many have supported his extensive work with Swedish producer Opolopo and Andy Compton (The Rurals, UK)-collabs which international house heads elevated to multiple Top 10 DJ charts on Traxsource and worldwide radio.
+But for the “day ones,” Rogiérs’ time spent behind 15x Grammy winner Alicia Keys as her original organist and former background singer during the “Songs in A Minor" album is still their most indelible memory.
+Whatever comes to mind, Rogiérs’ musical portrait has nevertheless established him as a premier voice in the music industry for over 25 years and within the upper echelon of independent artists in R&B, Electro-Afrobeat House Music, Jazz and Soul music genres.
 With 4 studio albums, 2 live albums, 4 EP's and nearly 60 internationally released singles and collaborations to-date, he is Rogiérs.

-A musician practically his entire life, Rogiérs began studying classical piano by age five and played his first recital at six in St. Croix, USVI where he was born.
+A musician practically his entire life, Rogiérs began studying classical piano by age five and played his first recital at six in St. Croix, US Virgin Islands 🇻🇮 where he was born.
 Training classically for years he later grew an interest in jazz, contemporary styles and singing as a teenager in the US where he later emigrated with his family.
 Passion, discipline and strict guidance from his parents (themselves invested in education and the arts) all propelled a young Rogiérs way beyond his early recital days in St. Croix.
 Rogiérs studied with legendary Jazz-master Ellis Marsalis, was a special guest with the award-winning Eastern High School Choir (DC), accepted into the Duke Ellington School of Music for piano, received a scholarship from the American Guild of Organists and by the end of high-school earned a scholarship to study voice at Berklee College of Music (Boston).
-There he studied voice and performance with Broadway legend and Tony-award winner Vivian Reed, launched a solo career and earned a bachelor’s degree in Music Business & Management.
+There he studied voice and performance with Broadway legend and Tony-award winner Vivian Reed, and launched a solo career in the music industry.